hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 To receive main-menu banners, the following additional criteria **must** be met:

 - All rules, communications, livestreams, commentary, match results, and other aspects of the tournament **must** be in English.
-- The tournament **must** be international, **unless** it features a LAN event.
+- The tournament **must not** be restricted to a specific geographic region, **unless** it features a LAN event.
 - The viewership of tournament livestreams is, or is expected to be, **above average** compared to other tournaments of the same mode.
 - The tournament is nearing its conclusion (e.g. at Quarterfinals or above and it started on Round of 32).
 - Hosts are able to provide match and livestream schedules ahead of time.

 **Do not** submit a banner with requests.
-Hosts will be informed of which rounds they are authorized to create main-menu banners for should the request be approved.
+Hosts will be informed of which rounds they are authorised to create main-menu banners for should the request be approved.

 ##### Banner requirements